bubushkin/LaneLines_Project1/README.md

     5. Canny (Provided).
     6. Retrieve region of interest by applying the trapezoid.
     7. Hough Transformation (Provided).
 In hough_transform I am supplying one additional parameter trapezoid length for draw_lines function.
     8. Drawing lane lines.
+I opted out from distinguishing right/left slopes.
+Instead I seperate left and right points into arrays and use linear regression to get the line parameters (scipy.stats.linregress).
+    After that I identify the max y-point for the lines to draw from the "polygon" I passed earlier.
-In draw_lines function I am using 0(zero) as my threshold for distuingishing between left and right slope.
+    In the end I identify my left and right x values and draw the lines accordingly.

 Result: